Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Abstract

 \section{Abstract}

 What was the origin of modern economic growth?
 Joel Mokyr has argued that self-sustained modern economic growth originated from a feedback loop between propositional (theoretical) and prescriptive (applied) knowledge, which turned positive in the eighteenth century during the ``Industrial Enlightenment''.
-While influential, this thesis has never been directly tested.
-This paper provides the first quantitative evidence by estimating the impact of knowledge spillovers between propositional and prescriptive knowledge on innovation in England, 1600–1800.
-For this, it introduces two new text-based measures for 1) the innovativeness of publications and 2) knowledge spillovers.
-The paper finds strong evidence that a feedback loop between propositional and prescriptive knowledge became positive during the second half of the eighteenth century.
-It also documents that this process had positive effects on the real economy as measured through patents.
-Overall, the findings provide empirical support for Mokyr's original hypothesis.
+The paper provides the first quantitative test of Mokyr’s thesis using English publications from 1600 to 1800.
+For this, it introduces new text-based measures for 1) the innovativeness of publications and 2) knowledge spillovers.
+The paper finds evidence that a feedback loop between propositional and prescriptive knowledge became positive at the end of the eighteenth century, supporting Mokyr’s original hypothesis.

 \textbf{Keywords}: \textsc{Economic Growth, Innovation, Feedback Loop Processes, Knowledge Spillovers, Natural Language Processing} \textbf{JEL Classification}: O33, O31, O14, O47, O49, N13, N33